Srhurdirsati/CybeSter/README.md

 > Upload the code.

-nd ur good to go now ....
+And you are good to go now ....

 ## Future Possible Updates